paritytech/homebrew-paritytech/README.md

 brew install parity --nightly
 ```

-In order to update Parity to the latest version use:
+In order to update Parity to the latest stable version use:

 ```
 brew upgrade parity